Install String (skill for AI agents)

 Response starts with the action menu:

-That line is your discovery output — every action the app exposes, with its required flag types.
+That line is your discovery output โ every action the app exposes.
+For a single action's field schema, run /act.<name> --help; for every action on the doc at once, /act --help.
 Inside an app: topic, /open with no argument re-opens the app's home.

 5. Run an action